agusmakmun/flask-django-quart-fastapi-performance-test-comparison/README.md

 # Flask Performance Test Comparison

-This repository contains a performance comparison between a traditional Flask application, an async Quart application, and a FastAPI application, all using Gunicorn with Uvicorn workers.
+This repository contains a performance comparison between a traditional Flask application, an async Quart application, a FastAPI application, and a Django application, all using Gunicorn with Uvicorn workers.

 ## Table of Contents
 - [Project Structure](#project-structure)